 In simplest terms, digital disruption is a company’s disruption by digital technologies.
 That can come from new startups or established businesses forced to change their business models because of technological advancements.
+Technologies and business models are the main areas of digital disruption.

 The impact of digital disruption can be felt in several industries, and it is something that all businesses need to be aware of.